garrialmighty/CodingAssignment/README.md

 #### Question

 The `Question` screen is where the actual game happens.
 This module has three important parts: the [`index`](src/screens/question/index.tsx), the [`useIndexer`](src/screens/question/hooks/useIndexer.tsx) hook and the [`useGameEngine`](src/screens/question/hooks/useGameEngine.tsx) hook .
 The `useIndexer` hook is responsible for fetching the selected category the user picked from the `Landing` screen as well as going through the list of questions and answers included in the category.
 These data are returned to the `index` for rendering and other game related logic.
-The `useGameEngine` hook is responsible
+The `useGameEngine` hook is where the actual game happens.
+It is responsible for shuffling the answer's letters and keeps track of the selected and unselected letters.
 The `index` is what contains both hooks together to make the screen functional.
+The main reasoning in creating these parts (as well as other unmentioned parts) is to separate the game logic and allow easy testing and maintainability.

-#### Limitations
+#### Leaderboard

+The `Leaderboard` screen is where scores from other players are displayed as well as the current user's position.
+There is a share button at the bottom of the screen that shares the user's score to their preferred social media platform.

 #### Code Coverage

+The codebase has 92.9% code coverage.
+This can be verified by running `yarn test`.

 #### Improvements

+Here are some areas that can be improved:

+- [ ] Hide navigation header in `Landing` screen
+- [ ] Show selected category indicator
+- [ ] Improve UX when guessing wrong in `Question` screen
+- [ ] Ramp up code coverage to 100%